Ho3eintaji/Epilepsy_Transformer/TSD_C/TSD_PY/Readme.md

 2. Run the following command:

     ```bash
-    python best_model.py --data_directory /path/to/the/TUSZV2/dataset --save_directory /path/to/save/the/preprocessed/signals
+    python best_model.py --data_directory /path/to/the/TUSZV2/dataset --save_directory /path/to/save/the/preprocessed/signals --output_name XXX --train_approx YYY
     ```

+Select the approximation type by replacing YYY with (smtaylor, gelupw, consmax, smtaylor_gelupw, consmax_gelupw).
+If you wan no approximation, dont put anything.

-The trained model will be saved in a directory called `out_model` inside the `save_directory`.
+The trained model will be saved in a directory called `XXX` inside the `save_directory`.

+## Inference

+Command to run the inference:

+    python inference.py --data_directory /path/to/save/the/preprocessed/signals --model_folder output_name_from_training --timing True/False

+The model folder is simply the name you gave your output for training.

 ## Notes